-If you’ve been hurt, you should contact a Long Beach personal injury lawyer immediately.
+If you’ve been hurt, you should contact a California personal injury lawyer immediately.
 One of the most common questions people ask when injured is how long they have to pursue legal action.
 It’s an unfortunate fact of the legal world.
 Some personal injury cases in California and other states just don’t make it to trial because the statute of limitations for filing has run out.
 If you’re looking for information on how the statute of limitations impacts personal injury claims in California, you’ll find it here.
 If that’s the case, you’ve found the ideal spot.
 This article covers a statute of limitations and how it directly affects your potential for success in your injury claim.

 What Is the Statute of Limitations